hyosung11/Launch-School/Courses/journal.md

 07:27 I have so much to learn about using concise syntax while programming.

 08:59 Back from walk with the kids.
 Ready to go to the gym.

+10:29 Back from the gym and right on schedule for my day.
+I wonder about ping pong with Louis, but Mondays are hard.

+10:30 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Sprint 6 Review
+   * [x] 3.
+Sprint 6 Retrospective
+   * [x] 4.
+Sprint 7 Planning
+   * [x] 5.
+Learning to Learn Assessment
+   * [x] 6.
+Read *A Mind for Numbers* Chapter 14: Developing the Mind's Eye through Equation Poems

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Read *A Mind for Numbers* Chapter 15: Renaissance Learning
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 14 | The Science of Sexual Development
+   * [ ] 4.
+JS101 > Lesson 4 > Assignment 7.
+Selection and Transformation

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Should be good to go today!